TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.52.md

 ---

-Then saith Jesus unto him, Put up again thy sword into its place: for all they that take the sword shall perish with the sword.
+Then Jesus said to him, "Put your sword back into its place, for all those who take the sword will die by the sword.